My Approach

 I listen to the content of what is said, how it is spoken, what is not said, and my own thoughts and associations.
 These forms of listening are often not used much in our daily life—as life can be busy, demanding, and pressured.
 Psychotherapy is a place where this listening takes place, and its purpose is to hear what is sometimes not said and not in our awareness, but hinted at or suggested.
 These clues help give more information and data to a given problem and to help bring to light how symptoms relate uniquely to a given person.

-I hold both a masters in social work and a doctorate in psychology, and I use these related but different educational backgrounds to think deeply about someone’s experience in the context of each person’s unique life story.
+I hold both a Masters in Social Work and a PhD in Clinical Psychology, and I use these related but different educational backgrounds to think deeply about someone’s experience in the context of each person’s unique life story.
 My personal style is related and engaged, and I believe that therapy works best when two people are working together in collaboration.
 Therefore, I try to balance listening with talking to create a trusting relationship, as trust is essential in this important effort to understand yourself and let someone else authentically understand you as well.

 Background & Training